CURRENT & FUTURE STUDENTS

 » The Biological Sciences Program does not sign off on registration in excess of two labs a semester.

 BSCI222, PHYS131, and PHYS132 are all designated as labs.
-Registration with these courses should not exceed more than two labs per semester.
+Registration with these courses shall not exceed two labs per semester.

 3. PLAN FOR 17 CREDITS OR LESS A SEMESTER